-Pegi Vail (Director/Producer) is an anthropologist, filmmaker, and cultural consultant.
-She is the Associate Director of the Center for Media, Culture, and History at NYU.
-Her scholarly and film work focuses on the political economy of tourism in the developing world.
-Vail has taught on Film and Culture, Tourism, and Documentary Production at NYU and Columbia University.
-She is a former Fulbright scholar who has additionally lectured on travel study tours and as a sustainable travel consultant.
-As a curator, she has collaborated with colleagues at NYC arts and cultural institutions such as the National Museum of the American Indian, American Museum of Natural History, the Museum of Modern Art (MoMA), and through organizations such as the The Moth, the storytelling collective she was a founding board member, curator and storytelling alumna for.
-Vail additionally has served as a judge for the World Travel and Tourism Council’s Tourism for Tomorrow Awards and currently for National Geographic’s World Legacy Awards.
+Pegi Vail (Director/Producer) is an anthropologist and filmmaker at the Center for Media, Culture, and History at NYU, and teaches documentary film production in NYU’s Program in Culture & Media.
+A former Fulbright scholar, she also taught at Columbia University and served as a lecturer on their travel study tours.
+Pegi has collaborated on programming with the National Museum of the American Indian, American Museum of Natural History, the Museum of Modern Art, and through organizations such as the The Moth, the storytelling collective she was a founding board member, curator and storyteller for.
+She serves as a judge for National Geographic’s World Legacy Awards and previously with the World Travel and Tourism Council’s Tourism for Tomorrow Awards.
 Most recently, she was the cultural consultant for Felix & Paul Studios’ “Nomads” virtual reality (VR) series for Oculus / Facebook.
 More info: pegivail.com

 Melvin Estrella (Director of Photography/Producer) has worked in numerous capacities within the independent film arena as well as within commercial, television, and non-profit production.
 Clients have included ESPN (It’s the Shoes), Filmlance Sweden (The Last Contract), Daniel Fridell (Beneath the Surface), Galavision, 3rd Edge Communications, Hock Films, House Films, Make a Wish, and TV-One.
 Melvin shot and produced the documentary, The Dodgers Sym-Phony and is the director of photography on the documentary-in-progress Wall Street in the Black.
 His short film Firebird premiered at Jazz at Lincoln Center during the New York Indian Film Festival.
 He serves on the curatorial committee for The Moth.